collectiv-ai/collectiv-ai-about-founder/README.md

 ---

 > This repository is my main **founder & portfolio hub** for CollectiVAI –
-> connecting over 20 years of industrial field service with IT, cybersecurity & democratic AI infrastructure.
+> connecting over 20 years of industrial field service with IT, cybersecurity,
+> blockchain infrastructure and democratic AI for Europe.

 ---